DSC-COEA-Ambajogai/Hacktoberfest2020/README.md

 # [HacktoberFest 2020](https://hacktoberfest.digitalocean.com/)

-## what is Hactoberfest
+## what is Hactoberfest?
-Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
+**Hacktoberfest** is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
 Hacktoberfest is open to everyone in our global community!